Juayzzz/Digital-World-Project/README.md

 THE 8 MAIN CLASS
 ------
 1. MyApp(App)
-⋅⋅* It is the base for creating kivy applications
+⋅⋅* It is the base for creating kivy applications.

 2. GameWidget(Widget)
-⋅⋅* Using kivy.uix.widget
+⋅⋅* Using kivy.uix.widget.
 ⋅⋅* The Widget class is the base class required for creating Widgets.
-⋅⋅* I used this to initialise a keyboard(for my movement and shooting), label for my score, label for my life, canvas for background, play sound and finally create a time interval(so that movement for my character is the same for every computer)
+⋅⋅* I used this to initialise a keyboard(for my movement and shooting), label for my score, label for my life, canvas for background, play sound and finally create a time interval(so that movement for my character is the same for every computer).
 ⋅⋅* I also def my spawn enemy rates here, def my getter and setter for both score and life, def my add_entity and remove_entity, and finally my collision entities.

 3. GameOver(Popup)